 Large, rapidly growing global market for ecommerce platform.
 IDC estimates that the global market for digital commerce applications, which we refer to as "ecommerce platforms," was \$4.7 billion in 2019 and is expected to grow at a compound annual growth rate ("CAGR") of 12% to reach \$7.5 billion in 2023.
+This global market includes legacy ecommerce platforms and SaaS ecommerce platforms.
 We believe our total addressable market is materially larger than ecommerce platform spend due to the additional revenue share that we earn from our technology partner ecosystem.